ajmcf52/website/docs/diary.md

 The first thing to do will be acquiring artifacts, like the GIFs of my projects working in action.
 Once I have this done, testing the view of the various GIFs will be much simpler.
 I think that would be an excellent place to jump in and get my feet wet with web development again.

 Until tomorrow.

+---
+## Annoyance
+### Wednesday, October 12th 4:41PM PST 2022
+---

+Before taking off yesterday, I somehow managed to completely break the SSH key configuration that I had established with the repository several weeks ago.
+So today, all my time was painstakingly spent figuring this out.
+It was pretty darn annoying, especially considering I had already set up a new key and had it working perfectly already.
+I could go into the details of what was wrong and how I eventually fixed it, but I'd rather not.
+My brain has had enough of this for today.
+I am off to the gym.

+At the very least, we made progress today.
+Pushes can now be made without issue to the remote repository, and things are up-to-date.
+We are in a good place for tomorrow.
+GAH